What Risk Factors are Linked to Higher Rates of Substance Abuse?

 Just as there are factors that raise the risk of developing an addiction, there are also protective factors that reduce this risk.
 If you are concerned about yourself or a loved one developing an addiction, pay close attention to the following:

 • Develop strong individual skills.
-At the individual level, it’s important that you have a positive self-image, good self-control, and appropriate social skills.
+At the individual level, you must have a positive self-image, good self-control, and appropriate social skills.
 If you lack in any of these departments, be proactive by taking a life skills class or meeting with a therapist.

 • Supervise kids and teens.
 Kids and teens need rules, boundaries, and proper supervision.
 These rules give them structure and help teach them right from wrong.
 Children who come from close-knit, supportive families are less likely to have drug problems.